gesape/AutoStatsQ/README.md

 Step-by-step instructions:
 --------------------------

-Please refer to the examples in the example dir for very detailed step-by-step instructions.
+Please refer to the examples in the example directory for very detailed step-by-step instructions.

 - make a working directory
 - prepare station list for input